leofdgit/discord-tldr-bot/README.md

 1. Message Limit: the choice of API model dictates how many messages can be processed See the [models documentation](https://platform.openai.com/docs/models) for more information.
 2. API Rate Limits: Be mindful of OpenAI's API [usage limits](https://platform.openai.com/account/limits).
+3. Cost: GPT4 is quite expensive; at the time of writing, summarizing 200 short-ish messages incurred a cost of $0.10.
+GPT3.5 is much cheaper.
-3. Behaviour: the summaries given are not deterministic, meaning that summarizing the same content twice may give two different results.
+4. Behaviour: the summaries given are not deterministic, meaning that summarizing the same content twice may give two different results.
 The summarizies may be innacurate.
-4. Privacy Considerations: Ensure users in your Discord server are aware that their messages may be processed by this bot, and hence OpenAI, for summarization.
+5. Privacy Considerations: Ensure users in your Discord server are aware that their messages may be processed by this bot, and hence OpenAI, for summarization.